 If you purchase your guinea pig from a pet store, the team working there will know the breeds of the guinea pigs they have.

-Generally, every guinea pig has almost the same personality, they love to be active and they aren’t aggressive, but their look is a bit different.
-There are short haired, long haired and hairless guinea pigs and these breed types have different fur lengths, but also slightly different care and grooming requirements.
+Generally, every guinea pig has almost the same personality.
+They love to be active and they aren’t aggressive, but their look is a bit different.
+There are short haired, long haired and hairless guinea pigs.
+These breed types have different fur lengths, but also slightly different care and grooming requirements.